canairo/THE-SHRINE/inf1003/inf1003_notes/Jacob - INF1003 Notes.md

 cannot use existential instantiation as input to universal generalisation

 for addition rule, p therefore p or q, does q have to be a give premise? or can i just pull it out of my ass?

+ q → r $\equiv$ ¬q ∨ r (in formula sheet)
+ this formula can be cconsidered a bridge between implication rules of inference (Modus ponens, modus tollens, hypothetical syllogism) and disjunction rules of inference (Disjunctve syllogism, addition, resolution)

+arguement:
+series of proposition
+a number of premise followed by single conclusion argument is valid if all premise imply conclusion is a tautology validty does not require premises or conclsion to be true in real world

+rules exist for propositional logic and predicate logic

+instatiation ules: from pool of valid values to specific val generalisation rules: specific val to pool of valid ones